bdorney/CMS_GEM_Analysis_Framework/README.txt

     understand what is going on.
 Open issue.

     ********ISSUE********
-    When attempting to run the executable analyzeUniformity I get the following error:
+    When attempting to run the executable frameworkMain I get the following error:

-        ./analyzeUniformity: error while loading shared libraries:
+        ./frameworkMain: error while loading shared libraries:
         libSpectrum.so: cannot open shared object file: No such file or directory

     You did not run the setup script to initialize the computing environment.
 Execute from the base